 The first treatment and natural remedy for high blood pressure you should follow according to the medical industry is to restrict your salt intake.
 But here are the reasons why this advice is clearly unfounded...

-If you've already read our first article on natural remedies for high blood pressure (if you haven't then you can click on the link at the bottom of this page), then you will realize that we are back onto the controversial subject of salt and high blood pressure.
+If you've already read our first article on natural remedies for high blood pressure (if you haven't then you can click on the link at the bottom of this page) then you'll realize that we're back onto the controversial subject of salt and high blood pressure.
 This debate has been raging for many years and we think it's an important one that needs to be cleared up.

-The medical profession seems hell bent on trying to convince people to restrict the amount of salt in their diet because it’s supposedly so bad for you, even though there's no real evidence to prove this theory.
-Even the American Heart Association has agreed that there is a distinct lack of proof on the salt and high blood pressure theory...
+The medical profession seems hell bent on trying to convince people to restrict the amount of salt in their diet because it’s supposedly bad for you, even though there's no real evidence to prove this theory.
+Even the American Heart Association has agreed that there's a distinct lack of proof on the salt and high blood pressure theory...

-In July of 1997 they came out with an article titled, Doctors Lack Proof That Too Much Salt is Bad For You, and said that…
+In July of 1997, USA Today came out with an article titled, Doctors Lack Proof That Too Much Salt is Unhealthful.
+Researchers stated…

-“After years of telling healthy people that too much salt isn’t good for them, researchers still don’t have solid evidence to back up that claim”.
+“After years of telling healthy people that too much salt isn’t good for them, researchers still don’t have solid evidence to back up the claim”.
+4

-And cardiologist, Dr. Alexander Gordon Logan, went through an extensive amount of research data to try and find a connection between salt intake and high blood pressure.
-He couldn’t find anything and actually came out and said... (published in J.A.M.A) "You might as well go ahead and salt your food to taste".
+Epidemiologist and high blood pressure specialist at the University of Toronto, Dr. Alexander Gordon Logan, examined 56 existing studies and went through an extensive amount of research data to try and find a connection between salt intake and high blood pressure.
+He couldn’t find a thing and actually came out and said... (published in J.A.M.A) "You might as well go ahead and salt your food to taste".
+2

-Finally, here's even more proof that salt has absolutely nothing to do with HBP and heart disease...
+And here's even more proof from renowned health expert, Dr Joseph Mercola, that salt has absolutely nothing to do with hypertension and heart disease...
 Add Salt to Your Food Daily - Despite What Your Doctor Says.